nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part5.rst

 function has different responses for different types of domain events.
 The policy function may create changes to the state of the event processing application.
-These could be changes to an event-sourced domain model, or they could be updates to a non-event sourced materialized view.
+These could be changes to an event-sourced domain model, or they could be updates to a non-event sourced materialised view.
 In this example, we will make changes to an event-sourced domain model.

 In the example below, the ``Counters`` application counts the tricks added